What Is A Codependent Marriage? Signs, Causes, And Ways To Fix

 • Over time, their unhealthy relationship dependence takes a toll, pushing them into a crushing identity crisis

-What does a codependent marriage look like?
+What does codependency look like?

-So, what does codependency look like in a marriage?
+What does codependency look like in a marriage?
 “If you think of marriage as a Venn diagram, then two circles that overlap in the middle represent a balanced relationship.
 The kind where two people in love retain a healthy sense of identity, self-worth, and partnership,” Gopa says, adding, “In a codependent marriage, the circles overlap to such an extent that they appear to be merged.”

 • Ignoring healthy boundaries/failing to set boundaries and becoming completely preoccupied with their SO